Peugeot 3008 interior

 Climate control functions are all controlled through the infotainment system so you’ll have to hit a few more buttons than in a VW Tiguan to change the temperature or clear the windscreen.
 It’s not the most elegant solution, but it’s the price you pay for having such a stylish, uncluttered dashboard.

 Satellite navigation is a pricey option that isn’t really needed on entry-level cars because the Peugeot 3008 comes with Apple CarPlay and MirrorLink connectivity features.
 These let you mirror your smartphone’s navigation app on the built-in infotainment screen without having to fork out for the expensive sat-nav upgrade.
-GT-Line and GT cars come with wireless phone charging – a £120 option on Active and Allure models, but worth going for if your smartphone supports it.
+GT-Line GT-Line Premium and GT cars come with wireless phone charging – an inexpensive option on Allure models and worth going for if your smartphone supports it.

 The standard sound system is fine but if you love your music then the punchy Focal stereo is a worthwhile upgrade.
 It’s not available on entry-level Active cars, however.